When to Plant Alyssum Seeds

 How to Care for Alyssum

 Alyssum is a low-maintenance plant.
-Water sparingly but deeply.
+Water sparingly but deeply as this plant can be used for xeriscaping.
 Alyssum roots do best when allowed to dry out a bit between waterings, particularly in a partial shade environment.
 Consistently damp or soggy soil will make the plant prone to root rot.
-Particularly hot summers may require more frequent watering as needed.
+Particularly hot summers may require more frequent watering as needed, but alyssum does not need to be pampered.
 Light pruning and deadheading of the plant can allow for an additional flush of bloom throughout the season.
-Despite being annuals, Alyssum will self-sow and return each year.
+Despite being annuals, alyssum is a heavy reseeder and will return each year.